-I am a postdoctoral researcher at the Department of Coastal Systems at the Royal Netherlands Institute for Sea Research (Netherlands) and at the Department of Vertebrate Zoology at Lomonosov Moscow State University (Russia).
+I am a postdoctoral researcher at the Conservation Ecology Group, University of Groningen (Netherlands) and at the Department of Vertebrate Zoology at Lomonosov Moscow State University (Russia).
 I love working with Theunis for his rousing optimism, boundless thought and unique ability to mix interest, basic science and deep care about birds and environments in which they live.

 Being undergraduate at the Lomonosov Moscow State University I was dreaming about Arctic expeditions and managed to go there for first time even before I started my Masters project.
 In 2000 Mikhail Soloviev took me to Taimyr tundra.
 I joined the annual monitoring of breeding shorebirds, the project he was running from 1994.
 With my MSc thesis and later PhD work I focused on the fundamental ecological relationship between common breeding waders and their environment – availability of food resources and nest site selection at different scales.
 In 2007 I finalized my thesis on ‘Spatial ecological patterns of distribution of waders (Charadrii) breeding in south-east Taimyr’.
 While working on Taimyr I never thought of a change happening there, I was describing basic principles of a static undisturbed system.